-My studio has been a platform to create narrative histories about the transient nature of time, landscape, memory, discovery and acquisition.
-The works on paper and sculptural paintings reference remembered or imagined fragments of architectural pieces and natural objects, creating a fabricated archaeology.
+My studio has been a platform to create narratives about the transient nature of time, history, landscape, memory, discovery and acquisition.

 The images simulate found mementos or archaeological artifacts, evoking a sense of mystery and nostalgia for a fictional past through the tropes of the fragment, ruin and souvenir.

 I'm interested in how an object shows us not only what is, but also the possibility of what might have been.